Interwoven Family Care

 Bedtime.
 Mornings.
 Leaving the house.
 Sometimes the smallest parts of the day take the most energy.

-Daily routines and transitions quietly shape the tone of an entire day.
-This may include emotional regulation, skill-building, scaffolding independence, and practical strategies that help your daily life feel steadier and more manageable.
+This may include emotional regulation, skill-building, scaffolding independence, and practical strategies that help daily life feel steadier and more manageable.

 Advocacy Support

-Navigating schools, providers, and systems while carrying the realities of family life is harder than it needs to be.
+Navigating schools, providers, IEP meetings, 504 plans, referrals, and various systems while carrying family life is a lot.

-Advocacy includes meeting preparation, priority planning, and building confidence as you continue to advocate for yourself and your family.
+Our advocacy support includes meeting preparation, priority planning, and confidence building for you as you continue to advocate for your family.

 Our Approach

-Childcare is only one thread in the larger weave of family support, not the whole story.
+Childcare is only one thread in the larger weave of family support.

 Families are not a collection of separate needs.
 They are whole systems shaped by relationships, routines, values, care, stress, and capacity.

-Interwoven Family Care begins by understanding the whole picture, then building care that fits the family in front of us.
+Interwoven Family Care begins by understanding the whole picture and then building care that fits your real family.

 Whole-Family Lens

-Care considers children, caregivers, routines, relationships, and the household as a connected whole.
+Care that considers you, your children, your routines, relationships, and the household as a connected whole.

 Adaptive by Design

-Care changes as your family, season, needs, and circumstances change.
+Care that changes as your family's needs and circumstances change.

 Rooted in Relationship